AzizAllaev/MyFirstWebApp/README.md

-# My First Web Application

-A simple learning project for studying web development basics and practicing CRUD operations using a modern web framework stack
+# WebAppSamples solution

+WebAppSamples - solution that includes study samples of Web applications development.

+This solution has next project:
+- JwtTokenSample, project that demonstrate how to work with JwtToken and user authorization and authentication.

-Project demonstrate of building web apps by using:
+Solution demonstrate of building web apps by using:
 - Database first migration.
 - Entity Framework 9
 - Using JWT Token authorization